 On runs of more than 10 ft. that require more than one length of trim, overlap the pieces by 3" unless otherwise specified.
-When not affecting the water-tightness of overlaps, place overlaps such that the raw edges face away from the primary ground-level point of view.
-Trim is attached with rivets or washered screws; take care to drive the screws enough to compress the neoprene washer, but not enough to deflect the roofing or the trim.
+When not affecting the watertightness of overlaps, place overlaps such that the raw edges face away from the primary ground-level point of view.
+Trim is attached with pancake screws, maximum 30 inches on center.